yana-sidnich/flight-simulator/README.md

   - *LiveChartsCore.SkiaSharpView.WPF.1.0.4*
   - *MaterialDesignThemes.4.0.0*

+Special features as specified above at the beginning.
-Special features, external packages that was required to create the unique and vivid view of the Simulation Controller and it's graphs.
+External packages that were required to create the unique and vivid view of the Simulation Controller and it's graphs.
 Added Dark mode so it will avert your eyes pain as quickly and have a slick, cool look to it.
 Also added a GPS positioning of the plane, and map view of the area around to it's location; It also records your movement across the map!